 The Interview Process

-For example, if you hope to gain a Green Card by being the immediate family member of a U.S citizen or permanent resident, you may be disappointed to find out that grandparents, aunts, and cousins are not eligible to sponsor you for a Green Card.
-Instead, only your parents, siblings over the age of 18, or a long-term partner such as a fiance or spouse who is a U.S citizen can sponsor a family-based petition on your behalf.
+Before submitting a petition request, it’s critical to ensure that you clearly understand your eligibility requirements.
+Only your parents, siblings over 18, or a long-term partner such as a fiance or spouse who is a U.S. citizen can sponsor a family-based petition on your behalf.

 Supplementary Evidence